PS2ClassicsVault/WinDeckOS-OLED-and-LCD/README.md

 - Certain Version of WindDeck OS has no anti virus for the performance jockies (We recommend not to login to websites you use on a daily basis on these versions)

 ## NOTE: ##
-for now only windows 10 (no Antiviurs installed) is available we are working on other variants and we are going to do windows 11
+For now only Windows 10 Home (no Antiviurs installed) is available we are working on other variants and we are going to do windows 11